darius/regexercise/README.md

 regexercise
 ===========

-### Exercises in implementing regular-expression search.
+### Exercises in implementing regular-expression search

 I'm assuming you know what a regular expression is and you're a fairly experienced programmer.
 I don't know if these exercises are either fun or